GregMFriedman/GregMFriedman.github.io/about.md

 permalink: /about/
 ---

 I was born and raised here in New York until I moved to Philadelphia to do my undergrad at the University of Pennslyvania.
-I spent a few years teaching English in Spain (and learning Spanish) until returning to teach Math back in NYC with the Math for America fellowship for the past 5 years.
-Fresh off my nupitals, I'm turning the page yet again, this time to a career in Data Science.
+After, I spent a few years teaching English in Spain (and learning Spanish), until returning to NYC to teach Math with the Math for America fellowship.
+Fresh off my nupitals, I'm turning the page yet again to a new chapter in Data Science.

 ### Contact me